-Tonight was full moon – food for the soul – and we had a surrepticious howl while Vuyani captured the moon for us.
+Tonight was the full moon – food for the soul – and we had a surreptitious howl while Vuyani captured the moon for us.

 Apparently, moon howling by dogs is frowned upon and discouraged.
 We hoped the abelungu yelps didn’t summon up any bad spirits.
 I was pretty sure this little dog would have liked to join in.

-We had brought along water purification tabs and also some bottled water, but it proved entirely unneccessary as we filled our water bottles as we went in the streams and rivers.
+We had brought along water purification tabs and also some bottled water, but it proved entirely unnecessary as we filled our water bottles as we went in the streams and rivers.

 As the sun set, we headed into Khutwini village, which was the home of our guide Vuyani.
 I found the cutest puppy who just loved having her tummy tickled, much to the amusement of the local kids.